 Over the course of seven months in 2010, more than 300 employees from MassMutual worked with Habitat for Humanity and other community volunteers to help build a home for a family of first-time home buyers.
 MassMutual and its subsidiary, Babson Capital Management LLC, provided more than $100,000 to fund the project while MassMutual’s employees provided more than 2,000 volunteer hours.

-Once again in 2011, MassMutual and its employees were a top corporate contributor to the United Way of the Pioneer Valley.
+MassMutual and its employees are top corporate contributors to the United Way of the Pioneer Valley.
 Our annual community campaign also supports the United Way of Central and Northeastern Connecticut, as well as United Way organizations in the communities in which our agencies do business.
-Through the annual fall pledge drive and special events, employees and our eligible General Agents gave $2,417,000 to the United Way and the company matched their donations up to $1 million.
-MassMutual employees also reached out to non-profit organizations in neighboring communities, offering their time, skill, and energy on the annual United Way Day of Caring.
-In 2011, over 900 MassMutual employees volunteered over 7,400 hours, performing tasks ranging from painting and landscaping to assisting the region’s neediest citizens.
+Through the annual fall pledge drive and special events, employees and our eligible General Agents give over $2 million dollars to the United Way and the company matches their donations up to $1 million.
+MassMutual employees also reach out to non-profit organizations in neighboring communities, offering their time, skill, and energy on the annual United Way Day of Caring.

 For additional information, e-mail us or call (860) 562-2051.